MusicDin/kubitect/docs/getting-started/getting-started.md

 The cluster network subsection defines the network that our cluster will use.
 Currently, two network modes are supported - NAT and bridge.

-The `nat` network mode instructs *kubitect* to create a virtual network that does network address translation.
-This mode allows us to use IP address ranges that do not exist within our local area network (LAN).
+The `nat` network mode instructs Kubitect to create a virtual network that performs network address translation.
+This mode allows the use of IP address ranges that do not exist within our local area network (LAN).

-The `bridge` network mode instructs *kubitect* to use a predefined bridge interface.
+The `bridge` network mode instructs Kubitect to use a predefined bridge interface.
 In this mode, virtual machines can connect directly to LAN.
-Using this mode is mandatory when you set up a cluster that spreads over multipe hosts.
+Use of this mode is mandatory when a cluster spreads over multipe hosts.

 To keep this tutorial as simple as possible, we will use the NAT mode, as it does not require a preconfigured bridge interface.